fflorey/advent_of_code_2024/README.md

 b) My solution worked for the simple input (the smaller exmaple).
 With the real data, my solution wrote 16 GB of logfile before i stopped the mess.
 I wasn't able to calculate the result for not even one of the possible inputs - and there are 400!
 So - again (after day 16), no idea.
 But what i did then was embarassing and it becamme my personal ground zero: I used copilot.
 But not the "normal" way, so just like a better code completion.
 I just opened the chat window and pasted the whole input text from Day 19 into it.
 I got a program as a result.
 I simply pasted my code for reading the input from a file, and started the code.
 It generated a wrong number for the overall result.
 So i said, hey, the result should be 16 (as it is stated in the exercise - and as my own program showed for the smaller input file).
 So, it did some corrections.
 I started, and boom: 16.
 Ok, i didn't look at the solution, just changed the filename to the larger input file.
 Then again. and BOOOM: after not even one second a huge number (> 10^15) shows up.
 I did a copy/paste, and now i had two stars, and NO IDEA how that solution was working.
 I just asked copilot, and i got a lot of explanations about "Dymamic Programming".
 Ok, well... yes... but... how...
 Ok, but officially i cheated - and so i am out (and Dirk will win the pocal)

+### Day 20: The maze - with flashes

+a) Ok, i disqualified myself - but i continue.
+Part a ist relativly easy - i just solved it as it was supposed to be done by the exercise.
+So, just looking around at each position while walking.
+If there is a "tunnel", is just removed the wall and measured the way from start to end.
+Took some time, but the result was correct.

+b) Of course, this solution does not work for part b.
+My first simpel approach was: Ok, if i can flash a maximum of 20, this is the same as removing all walls from within the current position.
+From a graphical standpoint the algorithm worked like: Count the moves to the actual position on the path, blow away all walls *at every position on the whole path* in a radius of X, then measure the path to the exit.
+Well, yes, that works, but is off course much too slow.
+So i just did it more correct: Measure the distance to the exit from every possible field on the path.
+Then walk through the maze, and at every position, find all possibles points where it is possible to flash to.
+Then just add the steps to the specific field + the manhatten distance to the flash-target-field + the already measured distance from the target-field to the exit.
+Gives the correct answer.

+Overall, 20 was surprisingly easy...